sysadminstory/chrootme/README.md

 chrootme
 ========

-Small script to mount and chroot à local system (using a recue CD or Image)
+Small script to mount and chroot a local system (using a recue CD or Image)